-&lt;sup>7 Compare the preamble to the Non-Proliferation Treaty "Considering the devastation that would be visited upon all mankind by a nuclear war and the consequent need to make every effort to avert the danger of such a war and to take measures to safeguard the security of peoples," and the preamble to the Treaty on the Prohibition of Nuclear Weapons "Deeply concerned about the catastrophic humanitarian consequences that would result from any use of nuclear weapons, and recognizing the consequent need to completely eliminate such weapons, which remains the only way to guarantee that nuclear weapons are never used again under any circumstances,"
+7 Compare the relevant phrasing in the preamble to the Non-Proliferation Treaty ("Considering the devastation that would be visited upon all mankind by a nuclear war and the consequent need to make every effort to avert the danger of such a war and to take measures to safeguard the security of people,") with that in the preamble to the Treaty on the Prohibition of Nuclear Weapons ("Deeply concerned about the catastrophic humanitarian consequences that would result from any use of nuclear weapons, and recognizing the consequent need to completely eliminate such weapons, which remains the only way to guarantee that nuclear weapons are never used again under any circumstances").

-- 26. Two recent cases are compliance issues with chemical weapons and regarding the Intermediate-Range Nuclear Forces Treaty.
-It is of the utmost importance for upholding the contained norms that compliance issues are resolved among States parties, otherwise the existence of the treaty is in jeopardy. - 27.
-Equally concerning are recent attempts at narrowly interpreting central provisions, concretely article VI, which puts in question the commitment of States parties to the grand bargain contained in the Treaty.
-Indeed, countries may well be tempted to follow that example and interpret the other pillars equally narrowly.
-Furthermore, arguments that new conditions need to be fulfilled before Treaty provisions can be implemented, coupled with modernization and upgrading programmes, carry the danger that non-nuclear armed countries may be tempted to follow a similar logic, leading to proliferation. - 28.
-Consequently, any form of non-compliance or reduced compliance weakens treaties.
-Current dangerous trends of non-compliance and reduced compliance not only erode trust in individual treaties but in the disarmament and non-proliferation regime as a whole, including the Non-Proliferation Treaty as its cornerstone.
+conditions need to be fulfilled before treaty provisions can be implemented, coupled with modernization and upgrading programmes, carry the danger that other States parties may be tempted to follow a similar logic, leading to reduced compliance on a greater scale.

+27. Consequently, any form of non-compliance or reduced compliance weakens treaties.
+Current dangerous trends of non-compliance and reduced compliance erode trust not only in individual treaties but in the disarmament and non-proliferation regime as a whole, including the Non-Proliferation Treaty as its cornerstone.